Application Information – Master of Deaf Education

 Recommenders are strongly encouraged to submit their letters electronically.
 The application allows the applicant to identify their recommenders and the system will notify them (on your behalf) by e-mail.
 When the electronic recommendations are submitted, they are attached to the application, and you will receive an email message confirming receipt of each recommendation.

 Please note: Email addresses should be proofed for accuracy before finalizing the application.
 If an incorrect email address is entered into the system, the recommender will not receive the request for recommendation.

 Official GRE scores come electronically from the Educational Testing Service (ETS) and are required for all applicants.
-Official TOEFL scores are required for international applicants only.
+Official TOEFL scores are required for international applicants only, even if you have completed a 4-year degree in a U.S. institution.
 The scores should be sent to institution code 1871.
 The department code is not required in order for your official scores to attach to the application.
 All of our programs in the Department of Hearing and Speech Sciences use department code: 0620.

 Important Note: It is the applicants responsibility to allow sufficient time for the ETS to score and report test results.
 Please refer to the ETS website (http://www.ets.org/gre) to access the Detailed Score Reporting Schedule for the GRE exam.